minou65/NMEA2000-Relaybox/readme.md

 __*__ new version and/or new repo

 ## Hardware
 This project uses an ESP32_Relay_X2 or X8 as the base board.
-An extension with the MCP2562 chip is connected to the expansion pins.
+An extension with the MCP2562 chip is connected to the expansion pins, enabling CAN bus communication.
 Power is supplied via the NMEA bus.

-The relays can switch a current of up to 10A at a voltage of 30V.
+The relays can switch a current of up to 10A at a voltage of 30V, providing robust control for various electrical components.

-The initial programming must be done using a programmer (e.g., ESP-Prog).
+Initial programming must be done using a programmer (e.g., ESP-Prog).
 The following image shows the pin layout of the expansion pins.

 <img src="img/esp32-pinout.jpg" width="300" alt="pinout">